daniellittledev/Blog/src/content/posts/practical-hypermedia-controls.md

 title: "Practical Hypermedia Controls"
 ---

 A lot has been written about REST but less so when it comes to Hypermedia Controls.
 I haven't seen too many Hypermedia based APIs out in the wild.
-I think there are two main reasons for this.
-First, it's just something many people haven't been exposed to, and second, it requires a little more up-front effort in order to get the ball rolling.
+I theorize that there are two main reasons for this.
+First, it is something many people haven't been exposed to, and second, it requires a little more up-front effort in order to get the ball rolling.
 However, I believe it's an incredibly useful pattern and it's easier to get started than you might think.
 This post aims to help out with that first problem, exposure.
 We'll take a look at what Hypermedia Controls are and why they're useful.

 Whatever the reason for the rarity of Hypermedia Controls, what you might commonly see in a REST API instead, is something like this.